Yelp/paasta/docs/source/installation/getting_started.rst

 are currently not available, so one must build them and install them manually::

   git clone git@github.com:Yelp/paasta.git
-  # Assuming you are on Ubuntu Trusty
+  # Assuming you are on Ubuntu Xenial
-  make itest_trusty
+  make itest_xenial
   sudo dpkg -i dist/paasta-tools*.deb

 This package must be installed anywhere the PaaSTA CLI and on the Mesos/Marathon